2025-environmental-bioinformatics/Lab-Sequences/DOWNLOAD.md

 #### Download fastq files from large projects
 Downloads of data from large projects that contain numerous (and large) sequencing runs require a lot of time.
 For such downloads:

--go onto poseidon and navigate to your working folder
+- go onto poseidon and navigate to your working folder

--start a screen session
+- start a screen session

--start a slurm job: e.g.
+- start a slurm job: e.g.
 ```
 srun -p compute --time=24:00:00 --ntasks-per-node=1 --mem=8gb --pty bash
 ```

--activate your conda environment
+- activate your conda environment

--use a for loop to download all the sequencing runs.
+- use a for loop to download all the sequencing runs.
 I recommend modifying the command we learned above to produce compressed files: e.g.
 ``` bash
 fastq-dump --split-files --gzip -O sra/ ${i} #${i} is your variable i.e. sra-id
 ```